 In the midst of life’s downturns some women fall apart—they can’t handle the pressure; lacking endurance in the midst of a trial, they reason incorrectly, “I didn’t sign up for this!”
 Job’s not-so-great wife is indicative of such when she states to her distraught-in-everyway husband, “Curse God and die!” ( Job 2:9; contr.
 James 1:2–4).
 Be encouraging!

 In Matthew 14:3–8 Herodias seduces her husband’s brother in order to get her way.
 In this case that meant the head of John the Baptist.
 Proverbs 31:30 states it well, “Charm is deceitful.”
 Be on the lookout: Some women are masters at using their unique powers to get their way; don’t be among them nor fall for them.
 Remember that Joseph was the inventor of and donned the first tear-away-jersey known to mankind when cornered by Potiphar’s wife (cf. Genesis 39:12).

 Whereas Eve was deceivable (point A), Sapphira was deceitful (as was Eve).
 In Acts 5:1–11 she and her husband postured themselves inaccurately to an on-looking world and they paid the full price for pretense, hypocrisy and fake spirituality.
 Don’t be a woman who makes a career out of acting.

-VI.
+IV.
 LASTLY ABOUT GREAT WOMEN